Writing A-G courses

 Sample course descriptions

-The purpose of these course excerpts is to give course authors a model for how to construct course overviews, unit overviews, and sample assignments.
-We encourage all course authors to consistently review the subject area criteria specific to the courses they are submitting.
+The purpose of these course excerpts is to give course authors a model for how to construct course overviews, unit summaries, and sample assignments.
+In a complete course submission, analysts look for the course criteria for a given subject area to be fully present.
+Because different units emphasize different criteria, these excerpts provide a snapshot of what analysts look for.
+Only portions of the subject specific course criteria are present in each excerpt.
+We encourage all course authors to consistently review the criteria specific to the subject/discipline for which they are submitting their courses.

-Registered users can access the repository of A-G approved courses in the A-G CMP and view full course descriptions.
+Registered users of the A-G CMP can access the full repository of A-G courses using the Course Search feature.

 - A History / social science